How eCabs’ empowered technologists are engineering the growth of the company.

 “We, therefore, set out on a long-term plan where the first target was to build our own system to fit the evolving operations framework of the company.
 Subsequently, we redesigned the whole interface, gave a new look that reflected the company’s evolved identity and plugged the system on to the new platform.
 The app’s success was instant.

 “In the first four months of this year, 26,000 new users downloaded the app which eventually saw over 80,000 booked rides in the same period.
-To date, there have been almost 215,000 downloads of our eCabs App,” he added.
+To date, there have been almost 215,000 downloads of our eCabs App,”